PurpurMC/Purpur/CONTRIBUTING.md

 1. Make your change while at HEAD
 2. Make a temporary commit.
 You don't need to make a message for this.
-3. Type `git rebase -i upstream/upstream`, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
+3. Type `git rebase -i origin/master`, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
 4. Change the `pick` with `f` (fixup) or `s` (squash) if you need to edit the commit message
-5. Type `./purpur rebuild` in the main directory
+5. Type `./gradlew rebuildPatches` in the main directory
    - This will modify the appropriate patches based on your commits
 6. PR your modifications back to this project.